Microflash/remarkability/packages/documentation/docs/README.md

 </article>
 ```

-By default, **Remarkability** inherits colors and typography for the parent element but you can customize this behavior with [Sass](https://github.com/Microflash/remarkability/tree/master/scss).
+By default, **Remarkability** inherits colors and typography from the parent element but you can customize this behavior with [Sass](https://github.com/Microflash/remarkability/tree/master/packages/library/scss).

 ##### Global variant

-If you want to use **Remarkability** globally, a [global variant](https://github.com/Microflash/remarkability/tree/master/dist/remarkability.global.min.css) is also available; it doesn't scope the styles under the `.remarkability` class.
+If you want to use **Remarkability** globally, a [global variant](https://github.com/Microflash/remarkability/blob/master/packages/library/scss/remarkability.global.scss) is also available; it doesn't scope the styles under the `.remarkability` class.